xuqi2024/openflexure-microscope/docs/basic_optics_module.md

 * Take the [Pi Camera lens tool]{qty: 1} and place it over the lens
 * Slowly unscrew the lens (About 4 full turns of the tool)
 * Carefully lift off the lens.
-* Save the lens and the camera, we use both this version of the microscope.
+* Save the lens and the camera, we use both in this version of the microscope.

 ![](renders/picam1.png)
 ![](renders/picam2.png)